Bydgoszcz

-Bydgoszcz is an architecturally rich city, with gothic, neo-gothic, neo-baroque, neoclassicist, modernist and Art Nouveau styles present, for which it has earned the nickname of Little Berlin.
+Bydgoszcz is an architecturally rich city, with Gothic, Neoclassicist, Neo-Gothic, Neo-Baroque, Modernist and Art Nouveau styles present, for which, combined with extensive green spaces, it has earned the nickname Little Berlin.
 The notable granaries on Mill Island and along the riverside belong to one of the most recognized timber-framed landmarks in Poland.
+In 2023, the city entered the UNESCO Creative Cities Network and was named UNESCO City of Music.